-To define a custom guery for the simple report example:
+To define a custom query for the simple report example:

-- 1. In the JasperReport wizard, click Query.
-The Locate Query page presents these choices: - Do not link a Query Select this option to use a query already defined within the main JRXML.
+- 1. In the Add JasperReport wizard, click Query.
+The Locate Query page presents the following choices: - Do not link a Query Select this option to use the existing query already defined within the main JRXML. - Click here to create a new Query Guides you through defining a new query for this report only. - Select a Query from the Repository Select this option to use a saved query from the repository.

-- Click here to create a new Query Guides you through defining a new query for this report only. - Select a Query from the Repository Select a query from the repository.
-The AllAccounts.jrxml file uploaded in "Uploading the Main JRXML" on page 159 already contains a query.
-This example overrides the existing query by defining a new one. - 2.
-Select the Click here to create a new Query option.
+The SimpleReport.jrxml file already contains a query.
+Choosing the second or third option overrides the existing query by defining a new one.